simonpoole/JosmFilterDoc/filter.md

 |__nth:__*7*                   | n-th member of relation and/or n-th node of way, "nth:5 (child type:relation), nth:-1|
 |__nth%:__*7*                  | every n-th member of relation and/or every n-th node of way, nth%:100 (child waterway)|

-### Matching objects in relations

-* Match all ways of all reations:

-	type:way & child type:relation

-* Match all ways of all reations that are multipolygons:

-	type:way & child type:relation & child type=multipolygon

-* Match all ways with role:outer of all reations:

-	type:way & role:outer & child type:relation

-* Match all ways with role:outer of a reation with a certain _id_:

-	type:way & role:outer & child id:_id_

-* Select nodes of ways in a multipoligon.
-Multipolygons are relations that have ways as members.
-Nodes in-turn are children of ways which are members of a multipolygon.
-Consequently the child operator needs be applied recursively to select nodes in a certain relation.
-Select nodes of ways in relation with id=14297825:

-	type:node & child type:way & child child id:14297825

 ## View

 | Syntax                       | Description |